pudly/schmopera-hugo/content/articles/opera-for-lunch-the-roh-young-artists-in-concert.md

 date = "2016-10-03T15:25:00+01:00"
 lastmod = "2016-10-03T16:55:00+01:00"
 publishDate = "2016-10-03T16:55:00+01:00"
-slug = "opera-for-lunch-the-roh-young-artists-in-concert"
-title = "Opera for lunch: the ROH Young Artists in concert"
+short_description = "Safe as the programme may have been, the singers and pianists impressed; some of our highlights were the performances by tenor Thomas Atkins, sopranos Jennifer Davis and Vlada Borovko, and tenor David Junghoon Kim.
+The quality of singing was quite high across the board, and yet it's always a fascinating exercise to notice recurring differences between artists who are so-called \"young,\" and those with more experience." slug = "opera-for-lunch-the-roh-young-artists-in-concert" title = "Opera for lunch: the ROH Young Artists in concert"
 +++